Tor House and Hawk Tower: Construction

-In May of 1919, Jeffers contracted Mike Murphy, an established Carmel developer, to build the couple a stone cottage on their new home site.
+In May 1919, Jeffers contracted Mike Murphy, an established Carmel developer, to build the couple a stone cottage on their new home site.
 The design for the house was inspired by an old Tudor barn that Una had seen during a trip to England.
 Murphy's stonemason began work on the house immediately and, with Jeffers signing on later as an apprentice, was able to complete the project by mid-August.
 Utilizing heavy ropes and horses, granite boulders were hauled from the beach below to construct the facade of Tor House.
 The new home included a living room, a small guest bedroom, a kitchen, a bathroom, and sleeping places for the family in the loft.
 The house had running water, but no electricity until 1949.
 Jefferson planted 2000 trees on the property.

 Soon after the cottage was complete, Jeffers himself would begin building a detached garage and a low, enclosing wall for a courtyard.
 He completed these in 1920, and then began to work on a stone tower.
 After ceasing his stonework for a year or two, he then began work on a dining room with a fireplace used for cooking that would be completed in 1930.
 In 1937, Jeffers began work on an annex for his sons, who were both in their 20s by then.
 He was unable to finish this last project due to declining health.
 Donnan completed the building in 1958 and moved his family into their new residence.